Skip to main content

 View Cluster Version

-Access Cluster Settings and check the current Kubernetes version:
+Access Kubernetes tab and check the current Kubernetes cluster version.

 Kubernetes Version